Abla-Beatrice/Pandas-Pandas-Pandas/README.md

 ### Top Spenders

-* Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+* Identifying the the top 5 spenders in the game by total purchase value and list in a table:
   * SN
   * Purchase Count
   * Average Purchase Price